Trekking the Cordillera Blanca, Peru

-• A fine trek in glorious landscape in this high, glaciated range around the most beautiful mountain in the world
+• A fine trek in glorious landscape in this high, glaciated range around the most beautiful mountains in the world

 • Cross high passes between deep valleys with their remote Quechua farming communities.